Introduction to Polynomial Equations

-There are two different definitions of polynomial equation that appear in books, on web sites, and in bathroom stalls, but the two definitions actually mean the same thing.
+There are two different definitions of a polynomial equation that show up in books, on websites, and in bathroom stalls, but the two definitions actually mean the same thing.
 Here, we'll prove it.
 In the future though, please stop reading bathroom stalls.
 We'd like you to hold onto what's left of your innocence.

 Definition 1: A polynomial equation is any equation that can be written in the form (polynomial) = 0.

 Here's an example of the first type: x7 + 8x – 43 = 0.
 Pretty basic stuff, right?

 Definition 2: A polynomial equation is any equation that sets one polynomial equal to another:

 An example of the second type would be something like x2 + 3x = 8x + 17.